ETF vs. Mutual Fund: Which is the Best Option for You?

 Why index funds are often your best bet

-Index funds are something that Ramit personally invests in.
-In fact, he’s been pretty open about this being where the majority of his net worth is — not in super-secret hedge funds.
+Index funds are something that I personally invest in.
+In fact, I’ve been pretty open about this being where the majority of my net worth is — not in super-secret hedge funds.

 But if you’re not convinced by that alone, here are some great reasons why index funds are an excellent choice.